FyroxEngine/rg3d.rs/src/_posts/2026-02-09-fyrox-game-engine-1.0.0-rc.2.md

 ![bb code](/assets/1.0.0-rc.2/bb_code.png)

 Fyrox now supports markup BBCode markup language for `Text` and `TextBox` widgets.
 This is a very simple approch that allows you to stylize the text with little to no effort.
+The main use case for this markup is to create stylized text that can be used for descriptions, where specific parts of the text need to be highlighted.

 The available tags are: